 But the beast itself is only a portion of what cosmic horror is about, and the larger part comes from the fear of being overtaken, and the debilitating realization that your worldview is changed and will never be the same again.
 It’s very hard to explain and visually express someone being totally overcome with a feeling of being an insignificant, minuscule speck in the universe.
 While most of the characters have a hard time grasping the true magnitude of this horrible awakening and react mainly with either pragmatism (MacReady, Doc Copper, Garry) or sheer disbelief (is any moment more perfect than Palmer’s “You’ve got to be f***ing kidding!”?), one character perfectly exemplifies what most of Lovecraft’s protagonists represent, and that’s Blair, played by Wilford Brimley.

 Blair is the scientist on the expedition and performs the strange autopsy on the thawing, half-changed alien bodies and also comes up with the computer simulation which explains that the Thing could, if left unchecked, completely overtake and replicate the entire world in a matter of days.
 This leads Blair to a complete nervous breakdown, sparking off with the team finding him holed up in his lab, with a pistol, firing wildly and ranting about “it wants to be US!”
-He’s eventually subdued and the team locks him up in MacReady’s shack, but he is truly never the same, the first to succumb to paranoia.
+The team eventually subdues him and locks him up in MacReady’s shack, but he is truly never the same, the first to succumb to paranoia.